vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_DEMO.md

         using System.Threading;
         using System.Threading.Tasks;
 	```
-10. To derive from the **DelegatingHandler** base class, change use the following code to change the class declaration of the **TraceHandler** class.
+10. To derive from the **DelegatingHandler** base class, use the following code to change the class declaration of the **TraceHandler** class.

 	```cs
         public class TraceHandler : DelegatingHandler